Webinar: Preparing Your Heat Network Portfolio for Sale

 Heat networks are now regulated by OFGEM (27th January 2026)

-Who is on the panel?
+Who was on the panel?

 Alex Randall